Protecting Employees Who Speak Out Against Wrongdoing in Georgia

 What To Do If You Suspect Retaliation

-- Document all incidents of retaliation (emails, memos, witness accounts).
+- Document all incidents of retaliation (emails, messages, witnesses).

-- Save performance reviews and prior positive work history.
+- Preserve performance reviews and prior positive evaluations.

-- File an internal complaint if safe to do so.
+- Follow internal reporting procedures if it is safe to do so.

 - Avoid signing severance or settlement agreements without legal review.

-- Contact The C. Paul Law Firm P.C. to protect your rights.
+- Contact The C. Paul Law Firm P.C. promptly to protect your rights.

 Frequently Asked Questions

-Do I have to prove my employer broke the law to file a retaliation claim?
+Do I have to prove my employer actually broke the law?

-No. You only need to show you had a good faith belief in reporting unlawful or unsafe conduct.
+No. You must show you had a good-faith belief that the conduct you reported was unlawful or unsafe.

-Can I be protected if I reported misconduct internally, not to a government agency?
+Am I protected if I reported misconduct internally?

-How long do I have to file a whistleblower retaliation claim in New York?
+How long do I have to file a retaliation claim in Georgia?